openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 be ignored.
-Only the specified cell, material, or universe domains will be used to define the spatial location of the source, as the source will be applied during a pre-processing stage of OpenMC to all source regions that are contained within the inputted domains for the source.
+Only the specified cell, material, or universe domains will be used to define the spatial location of the source, as the source will be applied during a pre-processing stage of OpenMC to all source regions that are contained within the specified domains for the source.

 When defining a :class:`openmc.stats.Discrete` object, note that the ``x`` field will correspond to the discrete energy points, and the ``p`` field will correspond to the discrete probabilities.
 It is recommended to select energy points that fall within energy groups rather than on boundaries between the groups.
-I.e., if the problem contains two energy groups (with bin edges of 1.0e-5, 1.0e-1, 1.0e7), then a good selection for the ``x`` field might be points of 1.0e-2 and 1.0e1.
+That is, if the problem contains two energy groups (with bin edges of 1.0e-5, 1.0e-1, 1.0e7), then a good selection for the ``x`` field might be points of 1.0e-2 and 1.0e1.

 ::

     # Define geometry, etc.
     ...
     source_cell = openmc.Cell(fill=source_mat, name='cell where fixed source will be')